Metanarrative is a story,

 metanarrative statements; young children do not produce many metanarrative statements, but

-the percentage of metanarrative clauses in a story increases with age; young children do
+metanarrative clauses in a story increases with age; young children produce beat gestures

 Telos, Chronos, and Hermeneia: The Role of Metanarrative in Leadership